Wolfrite-CK3/Easier-Realm-Management/README.md

 - Adds decision to start increase control, so you don't have to find a valid target.

 ## Planned Features
 See the GitHub Issues, for issues marked with "Enhancement" label.
+Issues marked with "Enhancement" also tend to have another label, indicateing for which version of the mod, i am planning to have that feature implemented in.
+At the moment i am working toward any marked with "V1.0.0"

 ## Supported languages
  - English